Gordon Hartogensis

-Gordon Hartogensis (born June 17, 1970) is an American businessman, investor, and government official who has served as the Director of the Pension Benefit Guaranty Corporation (PBGC) since 2019.
-At PBGC, he has led the agency during the multiemployer pension crisis and the COVID-19 pandemic.
+Gordon Hartogensis (born June 17, 1970) is an American businessman, investor, and government official who served as the 16th Director of the Pension Benefit Guaranty Corporation (PBGC) from 2019 to 2024.
+In May 2025, he received the Public Service Award from the International Foundation of Employee Benefit Plans (IFEBP) for his leadership of the PBGC during the multiemployer pension crisis.